shivam-dubey-byte/Smile/README.md

 3. **Smile Detection and Token Rewards**
    - AI algorithms detect smiling faces in photos.
-   - Earn base tokens for every upload, and bonus tokens for smiling faces.
+   - Base Tokens: Awarded for each photo uploaded.
+     Bonus Tokens: Extra rewards for photos with verified smiles.

 4. **Ranking System**
    - Users are ranked based on their token count.